 - We will then start to investigate your complaint.
 This will normally involve the following steps:

-- We will pass your complaint to Margaret Finch, our Client Care Partner, within three days.
+- We will pass your complaint to Sean Mcloughlin, our Client Care Manager, within three days.

-- She will ask the member of staff who acted for you to respond to your complaint within one week.
+- He will ask the member of staff who acted for you to respond to your complaint within one week.

-- She will then examine their reply and the information in your file.
-She may also speak to them.
+- He will then examine their reply and the information in your file.
+He may also speak to them.
 This will take up to one week from receiving their response and the file.

-- Margaret Finch will be in touch with you within two days of examining the response to make arrangements to discuss your complaint, either over the telephone or in person.
-Within two days of this discussion she will write to you to confirm what took place and any solutions she has agreed with you.
+- Sean Mcloughlin will be in touch with you within two days of examining the response to make arrangements to discuss your complaint, either over the telephone or in person.
+Within two days of this discussion he will write to you to confirm what took place and any solutions he has agreed with you.

 - At this stage, if you are still not satisfied, you should contact us again.
 We will then arrange to review our decision.
 This will happen in one of the following ways:

-- Another partner of the firm will review Margaret Finch’s decision within ten days.
+- Another senior member of the firm will review Sean Mcloughlin’s decision within ten days.